jennerdulce/notes/notesAndReflections.md

 Reflection
 I think it is better for me to wake up earlier in the mornings and to ensure I put in my hours.
 I feel that I am at my peak performance first thing in the morning.
 I finished my first task and it feels great!
 Big confidence boost in myself that I was able to finish this challenge in 1 week.
 Although I wish I was able to complete this task faster.

+- I was able to complete the button.
+There was an issue with the video being rendered with full sized dimensions which was resolved by configuring the containing div element
+- I also converted the local state into a global state in order to make it a little bit cleaner. pulling in the data by the useContext hook in necessary components for data, avoiding my previous implementation passing data/props from component to component.

+Entry 6

+Notes
+- Continued to work on the button

+TIPS
+- Successfully implemented a custom MaterialUI Icon using <SvgIcon> and an SVG image.
+Refer to ScreenToggleButton.tsx
+- Ensure to add the viewbox as an attribute to the <SvgIcon /> component
+- Used onMouseEnter and onMouseLeave on the div component as a hover toggle

+Reflection
+I think it is better for me to wake up earlier in the mornings and to ensure I put in my hours.
+I feel like I did well on this task.

+Entry 7

+Notes
+- Off day

+New Task
+- Create a form so that a University Admin can create accounts for a Professor as well as a Department Admin

+TIPS
+-

+Reflection
+I think it is better for me to wake up earlier in the mornings and to ensure I put in my hours.
+I feel like I did well on this task.

+Entry 8

+Notes
+- QA to ensure that AI created correct data
+- Preview snapshots
+	- 5 snapshots per slide
+	- if progression is losing c
+- " I need to to content process"
+- replace learn evt ai
+with content-prod.bloom.lol
+replace n
+with slides
+- fix slides
+click start 'fully processed'
+- click saved
+	- Press only once
+- Magic Link
+	- Course management
+	- Click on course
+	- Click Magic Link
+	- Click Copy
+	- Check to see if works on incognito window

+TIPS
+-

+Reflection
+I

+Entry 9

+Notes
+- I have been able to connect the front end to the backend successfully
+- Create a new url in urls.py and create a method in views.py that is triggered when the endpoint is called
+- I have learned to used the redux extension tool efficiently to see what pieces of state I have access to
+- I may need to add an extra piece of state for the departments that users are under
+- When developing code for the method, I had to sift through all of the models  in order to create a user correctly
+- There was one main Model called called ModelUserProfile
+- This main model had different values for the columns, the values were specifically other tables.
+So that in order to put a value in any of these columns, the other Models had to first be created and then inserted into the ModelUserProfile

+TIPS
+- Isolate files you need
+- Multi window on Mac is super helpful
+Process: Make a variable that GETS a specific model from a different model based on university name, department, or any other information.
+In a sense you are not creating a new instance of that model, you are retrieving it.
+After retrieved, you can used the retrieved model as a value for your main model (ModelUserProfile)

+Reflection
+Still learning A LOT.
+I am super sad that Sam left.
+He was a big help and I feel like working under a senior is a great feeling because you are taken care of.
+While being alone it feels like 'Oh man I need to get this done..' this feeling can get overwhelming especially when you hit a blocker.
+Who are you supposed to ask for help?
+So far everything has been working out fine and I've been doing my best to accomplish my tasks.
+I just hope that I am doing well and that they see my efforts.